totallynotadi/now-playing-cards/README.md

 # spotify-github-now-playing

-a good looking card for your github readme which shows your currently playing song on spotify
+cool looking cards for your github readme which showing your currently playing song on spotify

+Here's a demo

 ![testing svg rendering in github markdown](card.svg)